-I was encouraged by HWD’s volunteer coordinator to apply as I had already gained much experience about the NHS and HWD as a volunteer and it was felt my background in the emergency services was good life experience.
+I was encouraged by HWD’s volunteer coordinator to apply as I had already gained much experience about the NHS and HWD as a volunteer and it was felt my background was good life experience.

 The application and interview was very easy and friendly.
 The interviewers were more keen to find out about me rather than trying to catch me out.
 It was very relaxed, almost like an informal chat.
 I was fortunate and passed.

 Eighteen months in I have never looked back.
 It is interesting, never ever boring but can be challenging at times.
 The board occasionally has to make difficult decisions about recruitment and finance and it’s not always been easy directing the organisation through difficult times (like the pandemic) and ensuring that it keeps functioning no matter what happens around us.

 The role is much easier now that board meetings can take place remotely as travelling time has been drastically reduced.

 I would estimate commit to around 10-12 hours per month month, sometimes more because I have taken on extra pieces of work but it would be easily manageable on eight hours a month.